PCOR enabled staff to make the best use of change

 A 360 degree staff performance management system gives a holistic overview of a staff member's job performance

 A performance appraisal is a method of evaluating a staff member’s job performance.
 The staff member receives feedback, in anonymous form, on performance ratings from multiple sources - a circle of stakeholders – peers, superiors and subordinates.
 Their collective appraisal gives the staff member clear feedback on personal strengths as well as areas that need further development.
-The new online staff performance management system, which includes a 360 degree performance appraisal, was rolled out to all staff in March 2012.
+The new online staff performance management system, which includes 360 degree performance appraisal, was rolled out to all staff in March 2012.
 The first part of the appraisal cycle was completed during May 2012, followed by the mid-term review in end September 2012 and the 360 degree feedback in end November 2012.
 The new system, which is complemented by a new performance management framework, supports and reinforces results-based performance management with meaningful and relevant consequences as it enables the holistic assessment of staff members' performance.
 The new system is considered a major tool for fostering and facilitating cultural change.

 Cultural Diagnosis identified areas for further culture change development